 However, many researchers are still calling for more work to be done on how social isolation manifests to better design a prevention strategy.
 Aging seniors experience isolation for a variety of reasons and therefore may require unique needs.

-Like many organizations, Keiro is actively collaborating in with organizations both within and outside the Japanese American and Japanese community to help older adults and their caregivers build more robust social connections.
-From classes and conferences that bring people together to teaching about alternative methods of transportation, Keiro continues to work towards innovative and practical solutions to the issues around social isolation.
+Like many organizations, Keiro is actively collaborating with organizations within the Japanese American and Japanese communities to help older adults and their caregivers build more robust social connections.
+From classes and conferences that bring people together, to teaching community members about alternative methods of transportation, Keiro continues to work towards innovative and practical solutions to the issues around social isolation.